 Godliness, then is developed by exercising "spiritual disciplines", not just physical disciplines.
 So far we have looked at 9 spiritual disciplines that help cultivate godliness in us as faithful Christians.
 Foundation - personal discipline without which the others are not possible

 A conscious drawing nearer to God by conforming our lives to His will and way.
-In the pursuit of godliness we are continually drawing nearer to Him, an ongoing action.
+In the pursuit of godliness we are continually drawing nearer to Him as an ongoing action.

 Getting rid of the things that hamper our relationship with God (both physical and spiritual).
 Simplicity is constantly making room for God in our lives.